nytegoth1/vue-tmdb-mpa/README.md

 If Aviable for Steaming, the approriate Streaming platform Icon will appear.<br>
 Add to Favorites, View Favorites.<br>
 Ollama Chat.
 (Must have Ollama installed.)
 Using model: 'llama3.2'.<br>
-Drill into to Actor with bio, and films they have appeared in.<br>
+Drill into Actor with bio, and films they have appeared in.<br>

 <br><br>